DIY Bocce Ball Court You Can Build in a Weekend

 How to build a backyard DIY bocce ball court / horseshoe pit in a weekend for fun-filled outdoor gatherings.

 Bring on the summer backyard cookouts and hangouts!
-And on into fall and winter and spring because we added a bocce ball court!
+And on into fall and winter and spring because we added a backyard bocce ball court!

 It was not without a lot of hard work and sweat, I’ll tell you that.
 But gosh it’s worth every second for the fun family memories we have ahead of us.